 Lifebuoy’s ‘Help A Child Reach 5’ Handwashing Ambassador Kajol Devgn said, “I was truly touched to see the new film on hygiene in the neonatal period.
 I am happy that we are reaching millions of people with lifesaving message on hygiene.
 I am proud to be a part of Lifebuoy’s Help a Child Reach 5 handwashing programme over the past three years.”

-CIFF and Hindustan Unilever via The Bhavishya Alliance Child Nutrition Initiatives is announcing a partnership that aims to change the handwashing behaviours of 9 million children in Bihar.
-In the pilot on ground activities, the partnership reached out to 560,000 children in Bihar.
-The project aims to reach up to 50,000 government rural primary schools in nearly 30 districts in Bihar.
-This project will be delivered by almost 600 trained health promoters who will visit villages with targeted materials and activities for children and mothers to reinforce handwashing behaviours.
+CIFF and HUL via The Bhavishya Alliance Child Nutrition Initiatives is announcing a partnership that aims to change handwashing behaviours of 9 million children in Bihar.
+In the pilot on-ground activities, the partnership reached out to 560,000 children.
+The project aims to reach up to 50,000 government rural primary schools in nearly 30 districts.
+This project will be delivered by 600 trained health promoters who will visit villages with targeted materials and activities for children and mothers to reinforce handwashing behaviours.
 This programme will also educate thousands of pregnant women and new mothers on the benefits of handwashing with soap.